Junior Machine Learning Engineer Interview Questions

 - What to Monitor:

-- Data drift: Input distribution changes
+- Data drift: Input distribution changes versus training data

-- System metrics: CPU, memory, errors
+- System health: Latency, throughput, CPU, memory, and error rates

 Rarity: Common Difficulty: Medium